Angela Kirkham Artistic Director

 Having known Miss Angela and most of the teachers for many years, Miss Jennie actually taught me singing at Malton School, I know they are not ones to rest on their laurels and indeed they work tirelessly to continue to improve the classes they offer, community classes, classes for fun and vocational classes.
 Their most recent work developing a range of classes for the elderly, learning Makaton to support those pupils who need it and their work to promote positive mental health should be very much applauded.

-I see my role as director as being there to support Miss Angela, as Principal and her team of very dedicated staff, in what they can offer the Kirkham Henry families, to give advice when needed, to help develop and oversee policies but most of all helping to seek out grants and support fundraising, I am passionate about ensuring the ethos of KHPA, is rekindled, in order that classes are affordable to all of our families whatever their financial circumstances.
+I see my role as director as being there to support Miss Angela, as Principal and her team of very dedicated staff, in what they can offer the Kirkham Henry families, to give advice when needed, to help develop and oversee policies but most of all helping to seek out grants and support fundraising, I am passionate about ensuring the ethos of KHPACIC, remains as the wishes of both Angela and Jennie in order that classes are affordable to all of our families whatever their financial circumstances.

-As Directors, we have worked hard during ‘lockdown’ to ensure that we are in a position to safely re-open the KH doors in September and we are very excited to be in a position to welcome back all our members- young and old!
+As Directors, we have worked hard during ‘lockdown’ to ensure that we are in a position to safely re-open the KH doors yet again and we are very excited to be in a position to welcome back all our members- young and old!

 His interest in music and theatre have led him on stage, performing leading roles in a number of community theatre productions in York.
 And as a musician, he has been involved with several musical theatre productions playing keyboards and musically directing at the Grand Opera House York, John Cooper Theatre, Alan Ayckbourn Theatre, York Theatre Royal and Joseph Rowntree Theatre.